kfitz/reading-notebook/en/pages/butler1.md

-Butler, Judith P. The Psychic Life of Power: Theories in Subjection.
+# Butler, Judith P. *The Psychic Life of Power: Theories in Subjection*.
 Stanford, Calif: Stanford University Press, 1997.

-Introduction
+## Introduction

 "As a form of power, subjection is paradoxical.
 To be dominated by a power external to oneself is a familiar and agonizing form power takes.
 To find, however, that what 'one' is, one's very formation as a subject, is in some sense dependent upon that very power is quite another."
 (Butler 1-2)